-1.3.1 According to the unidirectional thermodynamics.
+1.3.1 According to the current thermodynamics.

-All processes involve a decrease in energy in useful form, until the degradation of all energies, the so called heat death, when no process will be possible anymore.
+The current thermodynamics states that, in the Universe, all processes involve a decrease in energy in useful form, until the degradation of all energies, the so called heat death, when no process will be possible anymore.

 >1.3.1 The unidirectional thermodynamics.

 1.3.5 The viability cycle - from chaos to order.

 If on a tablet, set the display vertically; if on a smart phone, set it horizontally.

 In order to ease the reading, I advise to conform the column of the text to the line below.

 For what has been said, I call the current thermodynamics, as defined today, "one-way thermodynamics", or unidirectional thermodynamics.
 It is based on a key concept, that of entropy.

 In a simple way to put the matter, it may be said that entropy indicates the probability of the condition of an organism (which may be an animal, a seed, a plant), to procede from order to disorder, from usefulness to uselessness, towards a degraded condition, and eventually to the death.

 A probability which tends to grow, but which, in a single organism, may also decrease, thanks to exchanges with the environment, at the expense of it.